trsong/trsong.github.io/_posts/2019-08-01-DailyQuestionsAug.md

 The path does not have to pass through the root, and each node can have any amount of children.
 ```
+-->

-317.Shortest Distance from All Buildings
+### Sep 16, 2019 LC 317 \[Hard\] Shortest Distance from All Buildings
+---
-You want to build a house on an empty land which reaches all buildings in the shortest amount of distance.
+> **Question:** You want to build a house on an empty land which reaches all buildings in the shortest amount of distance.
 You can only move up, down, left and right.
 You are given a 2D grid of values 0, 1 or 2, where:
+>

-- Each 0 marks an empty land which you can pass by freely.
+> - Each 0 marks an empty land which you can pass by freely.
-- Each 1 marks a building which you cannot pass through.
+> - Each 1 marks a building which you cannot pass through.
-- Each 2 marks an obstacle which you cannot pass through.
+> - Each 2 marks an obstacle which you cannot pass through.
-Example:
+>
+> **Note:**
+There will be at least one building.
+If it is not possible to build such house according to the above rules, return -1.

+**Example:**

 ```py
 Input: [[1,0,2,0,1],[0,0,0,0,0],[0,0,1,0,0]]